Alexandara/nlp_techniques_chatbot_project/README.md

 - the terms chosen by the author (important_terms/chosenterms.txt)
 - the pickled knowledge base (knowledge_base/kb.pickle)
 - the pickled user base (user_base/ub.pickle)

+### Machine Learning
+The code for the machine learning portion of the project is in deep_learning_chatbot_project/chatbot and consists of the following components:
+- a script to process the data from the web into text format (data_preprocessing.py)
+- the main code for the model training and generation (model_training.py)
+- the code I used to run the code (main.py)
+- the raw data from the internet (files/downloaded_data and files/unused_data)
+- the saved processed trigrams (saved_trigram_data)
+- the saved model data (saved_model_data)
+- the data the chatbot actually uses is in the main area of the files

 ## Contact
 Please contact the author with any questions.